Lachiemckbioinfo/fasta-tools/README.md

 Fasta Extractor can be run in quiet mode to prevent printing to stdout by using the ```--quiet``` argument.

 #### Format
 The output format can be changed using the ```--format``` argument.
-Choices include FASTA and PIR formats.
+Choices include FASTA, PIR and tab formats.
 For example:
 ```
 python fasta-extractor.py --input list.txt --fasta sequences.fa --out output_file.fasta --format fasta
 ```